 What if I filed before the exclusion was enacted?

-For taxpayers that have already filed their returns before the exclusion was implemented, the IRS asks you do not amend the return.
+For taxpayers that have already filed their returns before the exclusion was implemented, the IRS asks that you do not amend the 2020 return.
 The IRS will determine the correct taxable amount of unemployment compensation and tax.
-Any resulting overpayment of tax will be either refunded or applied to other outstanding taxes owed.
+Any resulting overpayment of tax should have been either refunded or applied to other outstanding taxes owed.
+If you have not received the additional unemployment income exclusion refund, you should reach out to the IRS directly.

 For more information regarding the unemployment exclusion, please see our KB article.